Loan Officers can be sponsored by Loan Factory in 48 states (except Connecticut and New York)

 Loan Officers (even brokers) can be licensed in multiple states and be sponsored by different mortgage companies.

-1. General Rule: In each state, a Loan Officer can be sponsored by only one mortgage company.
+- General Rule: In each state, a Loan Officer can be sponsored by only one mortgage company.

-3. Special States: In GA, MT, OH, OR and PA, a Loan Officer can only have one sponsor and cannot be sponsored in other states.
-In VA, if the MLO want to get paid in 1099, the MLO must sign an Exclusive Agent Agreement with Loan Factory.
-The MLO cannot work with any other mortgage company.
+In VA, if a Loan Officer wants to get paid in 1099, LO must sign an Exclusive Agent Agreement with Loan Factory.
+The LO cannot work with any other mortgage company, in any state.

 ADDING NEW STATE LICENSES